What Buyers and Sellers Really Pay to Close in Dallas-Fort Worth

 Common unexpected costs include:

-• Utility deposits: $200-$400 for electricity setup with providers like Oncor
+- Utility deposits: $200 to $400 for electricity setup with providers like Oncor

-• Flood certification: $25-$75 required for properties near Trinity River
+- Flood certification: $25 to $75 for properties near the Trinity River

-A hundred-something families later, I can tell you that properties in newer developments almost always have extra fees.
-Communities near Legacy Hall or Southlake Town Square frequently tack on architectural review fees or community enhancement charges that don’t show up until you’re deep into the process.
+Over the years I’ve learned that properties in newer developments almost always carry extra fees.
+Communities near Legacy Hall or Southlake Town Square frequently tack on architectural review or community enhancement charges that don’t show up until you’re deep into the process.

-And if you’re looking at homes built before 1978 — particularly in the older sections of Plano or Richardson — you might need a lead-based paint inspection.
-That’s $300-$500, but it’s worth every penny for peace of mind.
+And if you’re looking at homes built before 1978, particularly in the older sections of Plano or Richardson, you might need a lead-based paint inspection.
+That’s $300 to $500, but it’s worth every penny for peace of mind.

 My advice?
-Budget an extra $1,000-$2,000 beyond your estimated closing costs.
-It’s way better to have leftover funds than to be scrambling for cash the week before closing.
+Budget an extra $1,000 to $2,000 beyond your estimated closing costs.
+Far better to have leftover funds than to scramble for cash the week before closing.
 An engineer relocating from Chicago learned that the hard way when his HOA transfer fee, utility deposits, and a surprise foundation inspection added nearly $1,800 to his bottom line.

 How Can You Reduce Closing Costs When Buying in Dallas-Fort Worth?

 You don’t have to just accept whatever number shows up on the Closing Disclosure.
-Smart buyers can shave thousands off their closing costs — it just takes some effort upfront.
+Smart buyers can shave thousands off, it just takes some effort upfront.

 Proven cost-reduction strategies:

-• Shop lenders: Compare loan estimates from 3+ lenders serving DFW
+- Shop lenders: compare loan estimates from three or more lenders serving DFW

-• Time your closing: Close mid-month to reduce prepaid interest
+- Time your closing: closing mid-month reduces prepaid interest

-• Bundle services: Use title companies that offer package deals
+- Bundle services: some title companies offer package deals

-• Review the Closing Disclosure: Challenge any questionable fees 24-48 hours before closing
+- Review the Closing Disclosure: challenge any questionable fees a couple of days before closing

-I’ve seen buyers near Klyde Warren Park and the American Airlines Center save $1,500-$3,000 just by shopping loan terms aggressively.
+I’ve seen buyers near Klyde Warren Park and the American Airlines Center save $1,500 to $3,000 just by shopping loan terms aggressively.
 Credit unions and local banks often beat the big national lenders for DFW properties.
 It takes a few extra phone calls, but would you make three phone calls for $2,000?
 I would.

-Plus, consider asking sellers to pay points to buy down your interest rate instead of traditional closing cost credits.
-This works especially well in neighborhoods with strong appreciation potential — you’re trading a short-term seller contribution for long-term monthly savings.
+Also consider asking sellers to pay points to buy down your interest rate instead of traditional closing-cost credits.
+This works especially well in neighborhoods with strong appreciation: you’re trading a short-term seller contribution for long-term monthly savings.

 And don’t overlook the calendar.
-Closing on the 15th instead of month-end reduces your prepaid interest significantly.
-On a $400,000 loan, that simple timing change saves $800-$1,200.
-That’s not a tip you’ll find on most websites, but it’s one I share with every buyer I work with.
+Closing on the 15th instead of month-end cuts your prepaid interest.
+On a $400,000 loan, that simple timing change can save $800 to $1,200.
+Not a tip you’ll find on most websites, but one I share with every buyer.

 Frequently Asked Questions

 Q: Are closing costs higher in Dallas compared to other Texas cities?
 A: Dallas-Fort Worth closing costs are roughly in line with other major Texas metros.
-That said, property values in premium areas like Highland Park or Southlake mean your absolute dollar amount will be higher even though the percentage stays similar.
+That said, higher property values in areas like Highland Park or Southlake mean your absolute dollar amount runs higher even when the percentage is similar.

 Q: Can I roll closing costs into my mortgage in DFW?
 A: Yes, but only if the appraised value supports the higher loan amount.
-It’s a decent option in appreciating neighborhoods, but you’ll want to calculate the long-term interest cost — you’re paying for those closing costs over 30 years if you finance them.
+It’s a decent option in appreciating neighborhoods, but calculate the long-term interest, because you’re paying for those costs over 30 years if you finance them.

 Q: How far in advance will I know my exact closing costs?
-A: You’ll receive a Closing Disclosure at least three business days before closing.
-But I don’t wait until then — I provide estimated closing cost worksheets during the contract negotiation phase so there aren’t any surprises at the table.
+A: You’ll get a Closing Disclosure at least three business days before closing.
+But I don’t wait until then.
+I provide estimated closing-cost worksheets during contract negotiation so there aren’t surprises at the table.

 Q: Should I get pre-approval before house hunting to understand closing costs?
-A: 100%.
-Pre-approval gives you accurate closing cost estimates and strengthens your offers in competitive DFW neighborhoods.
+A: Absolutely.
+Pre-approval gives you accurate closing-cost estimates and strengthens your offers in competitive DFW neighborhoods.
 If you’re touring homes near Legacy West without a pre-approval letter, you’re already behind.

 Want help making sense of your Dallas-Fort Worth closing costs?
-Call or text Kristy at (972) 345-3516 for a free consultation and personalized closing cost analysis.
+Call or text me at (972) 345-3516 and I’ll build you a personalized closing-cost worksheet.

 About the Author